 Snippets of archival footage showing Gale discussing the start of the local Chinese association is coupled with displays of a contemporary Chinese New Year dinner.
 It is clear that the community has grown quietly but fruitfully in Moose Jaw.
 A tender collection of family photos and heirlooms is put on display in Kyle’s home as his elderly parents move to Regina to be with their son.

-A Passage Beyond Fortune is showing on the National Film Board of Canada website for free.
+In Canada, A Passage Beyond Fortune can be watched for free online courtesy of the National Film Board of Canada.